bharaticom/qiot-retail-edgepos-dotnet/README.md

 This is an attempt at learning micro-services and asyncronous messaging that started as simply a "Point of Sale" app.

-Due to its nature, learn as you go, this is not the most complete sample.

-### The Purpose

-To learn and share knowledge on how to design and implement a complex project based on [micro] services.
-And to have fun, at the same time. :)

-Feel free to take inspiration from this work of art!

 ### Development approach